 In 2009 the Journal of Circulation published a study showing that women who ate in line with the Mediterranean diet rules had less chances of coronary heart disease, stroke and cardiovascular disease.
 The study in question was done over a span of 20 years and was conducted on over 74,000 female participants (9).

-In 2013, a study published in the New England Journal of Medicine was done for five years and following about 7000 men and women in Spain revealed that this meal plan helps lower the risk of heart diseases by 30 percent in people who have type 2 diabetes and a high risk for cardiovascular disease (11).
+In 2013, a study published in the New England Journal of Medicine was done for five years and following about 7000 men and women in Spain revealed that this meal plan may help lower the risk of heart diseases by up to 30 percent in people who have a high risk for cardiovascular disease (11).

-Another study published in 2017 by the Critical Reviews in Food Science and Nutrition journal showed that adherence to this eating plan can reduce your risk of coronary heart disease, stroke, and myocardial infarction (aka heart attack) by up to 40 percent (1).
+Another study published in 2017 by the Critical Reviews in Food Science and Nutrition journal showed that adherence to this eating plan may significantly reduce risk of coronary heart disease, stroke, and myocardial infarction (aka heart attack) (1).

 May Prevent Cognitive Decline Diseases

 Cognitive decline illnesses are those that affect the brain due to normal aging, stress and inflammation.
-Research has shown that not only can this eating pattern delay the symptoms but can also improve how quickly your brain works
+Research has shown that not only might this eating pattern delay the symptoms but may also improve how quickly your brain works.

-In 2017, a review of about 15 studies all following over 40,000 participants and done by the Advances in Nutrition journal revealed that a Mediterranean diet can improve delayed recall, working memory, and global cognition (16).
+In 2017, a review of about 15 studies all following over 40,000 participants and published in the Advances in Nutrition journal revealed that a Mediterranean diet may improve delayed recall, working memory, and global cognition (16).
 These findings were echoed in another study by the Nutrients journal in the same year and an observational study by the European Journal of Epidemiology journal in 2018 (15, 3).

 It Helps Lower The Risk Of And Manage Type 2 Diabetes

-In 2011, the journal of Diabetes Care posted a study showing that this eating plan can help reduce your risk of diabetes.
+In 2011, the journal of Diabetes Care published a study showing that this eating plan seems to be effective in preventing diabetes in people with high cardiovascular risk.
 The study followed 418 non-diabetic participants all aged between 55 and 80 years for about 4 years.
-These participants were divided into groups where some ate a low-fat diet while others supplemented their diets with olive oil -a liter a week – or healthy nuts – 30 g a day.
+These participants were divided into groups where some ate a low-fat diet while others were assigned to a Mediterranean diet supplemented with either olive oil -a liter a week – or healthy nuts – 30 g a day.

-At the end of the study, researchers found that those who supplemented their diets with olive oil or nuts – crucial ingredients in the Mediterranean diet – were 52 percent less likely to suffer from type 2 diabetes (12).
+At the end of the study, researchers found that those from the two Mediterranean diet groups were 52 percent less likely to develop type 2 diabetes (12).

 If you’ve mustered up the courage to crush your weight loss goal, let Betterme take the sting out of this demanding process.
 Our app will help you restructure your habits, remold your life and crank up your fitness results!